RavanH/orange-confort-plus/readme.txt

 [Orange Confort+](https://confort-plus.orange.com/index_en.html) aims to enhance user experience on your website.
 It works best when your website is fully accessible because it does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.

+The Orange Confort+ toolbar was created by Orange.
+It provides significant assistance to users with motor, visual or cognitive disabilities (such as dyslexia), and improves the user experience for all.

 = Toolbar features =

 * Typography: font size, word-spacing, letter-spacing, line-height, font-face (Arial, Luciole, Open Sans, Open Dyslexic and Accessible DfA).